postsharp/Metalama.Documentation/content/getting-started/using-aspects/adding-aspects/adding-aspects-by-inheritable-aspects.md

 # Inheriting aspects
 Sometimes you need to apply an aspect on all the types in particular part of a product.
 One way to do this is to write an inheritable aspect and then use it at the base class of the project.
 The derived class members will have the aspect automatically.

 Creating such an aspect is quite involved.
 So that' not the topic we will get deep into right now.
-But in this section you shall see how to

-For demonstration purpose let's assume that you have the following _Inheritable_ aspect
+But in this section you shall see how to For demonstration purposes let's assume that you have the following _Inheritable_ aspect

 [!code-csharp[](HackedAttribute.cs)]]